viodotcom/ml-engineer-assignment/README.md

 The overal purpose is to prepare a scalable end to end machine learning pipeline that our data scientist can easily plugin in and update given some training files and some inference python file.

-We want you to be able to use any orchestration tool of choice (but we would favour Metaflow)
+We want you to be able to use any orchestration tool of choice (internally we use Metaflow if you prefer)

 The assignment is divided in 2 parts, the first one focused on end to end training to batch inference.
 The second part is mainly focused on how you would monitor the model relative to business and model metrics such that we have a model that keep performing since the model is going to be mission critical.